IBM/photorealistic-blocksworld/README.md

 # Running

-To generate a small dataset with 2 blocks / 2 stacks:

-    ./generate_all.sh 2 2

-To generate a medium-sized dataset with 3 blocks / 3 stacks:
+To generate a dataset of 200 transitions with 3 blocks:

-    ./generate_all.sh 3 3
+    ./generate_all.sh 3 200

 To generate a large dataset with 5 blocks / 3 stacks (>80k states=images),
 running it on a single computer would take a lot of time.